 Transuranic emissions from individuals with varying amounts of muscle and/or adipose tissue may be so attenuated as to be undetectable.
-Chest overlay plates were developed to ensure the validity of in-vivo counting of such individuals.
+Chest overlay plates were developed to ensure the validity of in vivo counting of such individuals.

-Over each chest overlay plate and the torso cover are three sets of concentric circles which are drawn in permanent black ink.
-They range in 1 inch increments, from 1 inch to 5 inches in diameter with a 5.5 inch diameter outer circle.
+Three sets of concentric circles are drawn in permanent black ink over the torso cover and over each chest overlay plate.
+They range in 1 in. increments from 1 in. to 5 in. in diameter, with a 5.5 in. diameter outer circle.
 One set of circles is placed over each lung region, with the outer circle tangent to the inferior aspect of the clavicle and protruding over the sternum.
 The third set is placed over the liver.

 A 2cm2 grid is projected in red ink over most Of the chest surface by the same technique that is used for the circles.
 All targets are consistent among all phantoms.